Election officials in Texas reject hundreds of ballot applications under state’s new voting restrictions

 Officials in Bexar County — which includes San Antonio, the second-most-populous city — have rejected 325 applications because the identification section was left unfilled or because the driver’s license number provided on the application was not in the applicant’s voter record.

-Last September, Gov. Greg Abbott (R) signed Senate Bill 1 into law, arguing that the law was necessary to “solidify trust and confidence in the outcome of our elections by making it easier to vote and harder to cheat,” but his critics disagreed and took their complaints to federal court.
+Last September, Gov. Greg Abbott (R) signed Senate Bill 1 into law, arguing that it was necessary to “solidify trust and confidence in the outcome of our elections by making it easier to vote and harder to cheat,” but his critics disagreed and took their complaints to federal court.